GhostlyActive/VoxelPi/README.md

 VoxelPi is an open-source Python project that lets you run a VoxelSpace engine on a Raspberry Pi.
 Based on this one [VoxelSpace](https://github.com/s-macke/VoxelSpace).
 But now with a Python and Pygame implementation.

-<b>Already Done: </b> Gamepad Input, Graphics Setting ...
+<b>Already Done: </b> Gamepad Input, Graphics Setting, Mouse Control ...

-<b>Current work: </b> UI with Graphics Settings, Mouse Control, Game Elements . . .
+<b>Current work: </b> UI with Graphics Settings, Game Elements . . .